Lutjanus vitta

 Lutjanus vitta, the brownstripe red snapper, brownstripe snapper, broadband seaperch, brownstripe seaperch, one-band sea-perch, one-lined snapper or striped seaperch, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It is native to the western Pacific and Indian Oceans.

 Taxonomy

 Lutjanus vitta was first formally described in 1824 as Serranus vitta by the French zoologists Jean René Constant Quoy and Joseph Paul Gaimard with the type locality given as the Waigeo in Indonesia.
-The specific name vitta means "band" or "ribbon", probably a reference to the single lonngitudinal stripe along the body of this fish.
+The specific name vitta means "band" or "ribbon", probably a reference to the single longitudinal stripe along the body of this fish.

 Description

 Lutjanus vitta has a moderately deep body which has a standard length which is 2.6 to 3.0 times its depth with a moderately steeped forehead.
 The incision and knob on the preoperculum are poorly developed.
 The vomerine teeth are arranged on a triangular patch with a rearwards extension or as a rhombus and the tongue has a patch of small grain-like teeth.
 The dorsal fin contains 10 spines and 12-14 soft rays while the anal fin has 3 spines and 8-9 soft rays, the rear tips of the dorsal and anal fins are pointed.
 The pectoral fins contain 15-16 rays and the caudal fin is truncate or weakly emarginate.
 This species attains a maximum total length of 40 cm, although 35 cm is more typical.
 The overall colour is whitish to pinkish, there is a yellowish-brown to black stripe running along the middle of the flanks.
 There are very thin oblique stripes above the lateral line and slender longitudinal brown stripes below it.
 The back and median fins are yellow.
 The juveniles and subadults have a wider, blacker stripe than the adults.